-3.2 Anyone seeking graphic design development must submit a Communications Services Work Order.

-- 3.3 Upon receiving a Work Order, the Communications Department will: - (a) consult with the requestor for additional details where required, - (b) develop a proposal that meets the stated requirements, - (c) submit the proposal to the requestor for review, - (d) where approved, develop the promotional materials,
+- 3.2 Anyone seeking graphic design development must submit a Communications Services Work Order. - 3.3 Upon receiving a Work Order, the Communications Department will: - (a) consult with the requestor for additional details where required, - (b) develop a proposal that meets the stated requirements, - (c) submit the proposal to the requestor for review, - (d) where approved, develop the promotional materials,

-(e) where necessary, submit a request for production to the print shop that the Society has selected for printing services, and

-(f) notify the requestor once the materials are ready for pick up.

-3.4 A feedback form will be made available to all requesters using the graphic design service.
+- (e) where necessary, submit a request for production to the print shop that the Society has selected for printing services, and - (f) notify the requestor once the materials are ready for pick up. - 3.4 A feedback form will be made available to all requesters using the graphic design service.

-CMP-4: WEBSITE CONTENT MANAGEMENT

-POLICY TYPE: COMMUN vications Policy

-Policy Title: Website Content Management
+CMP-4: Website Content Management

-Policy Reference Number: CMP-4
+POLICY TITLE: WEBSITE CONTENT MANAGEMENT

-Adopted: April 23, 2021

-Next Scheduled Revision: April 2022
+Adopted: April 23, 2021 Next Scheduled Revision: April 2022 Previous Revisions

-Previous Revisions

-Position Signature Date

-President

-4.1 The Communications Coordinator is responsible for the addition, change, and deletion of all Society website content.
-The President will serve as oversight for this function and will work to ensure the process does not break down.

-4.2 The Operations Organizer is responsible for holding all Society website administrative credentials - the President shall serve as a resource for interpretation of adherence to Communications Policy and Society standards policies; the President shall consult the Council for expressed approval where necessary.
+- 4.1 The Communications Coordinator is responsible for the addition, change, and deletion of all Society website content.
+The President will serve as oversight for this function and will work to ensure the process does not break down. - 4.2 The Operations Organizer is responsible for holding all Society website administrative credentials the President shall serve as a resource for interpretation of adherence to Communications Policy and Society standards policies; the President shall consult the Council for expressed approval where necessary.